 Acharya Arumuganathaswami, a member of the Ganapati Kulam, is the Managing Editor of Hinduism Today magazine, our internationally renowned religious journal.
 He coordinates dozens of journalists, photographers and writers around the globe, assigning their quarterly projects and assembling their writings and reports.
 Arumuganathaswami works to assure the purity of dharma and the protection of Hinduism in the media.
-He is currently working with priest schools in India to transcribe the Agamas and is developing illustrated books for Hindu teens, focusing on life lessons and moral learning.
+He is currently working to improve the presentation standards of India and Hinduism in US public schools and is also developing illustrated books for Hindu teens, focusing on life lessons and moral learning.
 Acharya chants Sri Rudram during the sacred morning fire ceremony held weekly, attended by family members and pilgrims.
 He is instrumental in monastery construction projects and on retreat days oversees Himalayan Acres, our 312-acre agricultural lands on which we cultivate fruit trees, hardwoods, palms and specimen trees.

 Sannyasin Muruganathaswami, a member of the Pillaiyar Kulam, assists with the bookkeeping for the several nonprofit corporations, monitoring our publication inventories and coordinating monastic travel.
 A senior monk skilled in Sanskrit, Muruganathaswami chants hymns from the Vedas during the sacred morning fire ceremony held weekly, attended by family members and pilgrims.
 He likes to get out in nature and take care of the monastery grounds on retreat days.

 Sannyasin Brahmanathaswami, a member of the Ganapati Kulam, is the Production Manager of Hinduism Today magazine and our other publications, working with our printers to produce the books, magazine and other literature.
 He also helps coordinate translations of Gurudeva's books and reprints done by publishers in India, Ukraine and Trinidad.
 He oversees website projects, including hired workers who are constantly keeping our web presence and functionality up to date.
-Swami is responsible for gathering and publishing the stories and photos on TAKA, the daily monastery blog which shares current events with digital pilgrims.
 His musical skills help him guide the audio resources on the monastery website, coordinating transcriptions and recordings of our gurus' inspired talks and bhajans.
 On retreats he loves to write code for digital tools and takes care of our hundreds of fruit trees, specializing in pruning and harvesting.

-Sannyasin Shanmuganathaswami is the leader of the Pillaiyar Kulam, the monastic team responsible for the administrative and business activities of the Church and Himalayan Academy.
-He oversees the distribution of our publications and Hinduism Today subscriptions and manages all inventories and the many details of our Mini Mela gift shop and visitor center.
-Swami oversees the $12.8 million Hindu Heritage Endowment and its website.
-Knowledgeable in the traditional Hindu sacred calendar, Swami has spent years writing and refining the program which creates the almanac, or panchangam, which guides the spiritual and practical life of the monastery and Church members.
+Sannyasin Shanmuganathaswami is the leader of the Pillaiyar Kulam, the monastic team responsible for the administrative, IT and business activities of the Church and Himalayan Academy.
+He oversees the distribution of our publications and manages all inventories and the many details of our Mini Mela gift shop and visitor center.
+Swami oversees the $14 million Hindu Heritage Endowment and its website.
+Knowledgeable in the traditional Hindu sacred calendar, Swami has spent years writing and refining the program which creates the almanac, or panchangam, guiding the spiritual and practical life of the monastery and Church members.
 Swami travels frequently with Bodhinatha, coordinating events abroad and keeping an eye on regional outlets and inventories of our publications.
 He programs and supervises the database of members, students, book buyers and magazine subscribers and takes special joy in the care of our small herd of milk-producing cows.

-Sannyasin Saravananathaswami is the leader of the Ekadanta Kulam, the monastic group responsible for nurture and outreach to members of Saiva Siddhanta Church and students of Himalayan Academy.
-He works closely with Bodhinatha to nurture members, coordinate Bodhinatha's travels, guide Master Course Correspondence students, and plan activities for our annual Satguru Purnima festival and Gurudeva mahasamadhi observances.
-He is one of the swamis who perform the weekly homa in Kadavul Temple.
-On retreats Saravananathaswami enjoys working on the many details of the private website he designed for members and students around the world, a forum where people from many nations share their interests and activities.
+Sannyasin Saravananathaswami is the leader of the Ekadanta Kulam, the monastic group responsible for nurture and outreach to sishyas of Saiva Siddhanta Church (SSC) and students of Himalayan Academy.
+He works closely with Satguru to nurture SSC sishyas, guide followers of the Master Course Supervised Study, coordinate visitors coming on pilgrimage and darshan meetings with Satguru, coordinate screening and visits for young men interested in joining our monastic order, and plan activities for our annual Satguru Purnima parade/padapuja and Gurudeva Mahasamadhi observances.
+He is one of the swamis who perform the weekly homa in Kadavul Temple and chants Sri Rudram.
+On retreats Saravananathaswami enjoys gathering Hindu music for the monastery and temple to enjoy, and planting/maintaining hibiscus flowers for temple pujas.

 Kaivalyanathaswami, a member of the Pillaiyar Kulam, one of our most senior monks having served Gurudeva's mission since 1967.
 After many years as a Yogi Tapasvin, he received Sannyas Diksha on Vaikasi Vishakam, June 10th, 2014.
 He manages Hinduism Today's advertising department and writes several monthly email newsletters to keep everyone informed about monastery events and projects.
 His fluency in French, coupled with years of experience teaching Saiva Siddhanta philosophy and theology in Malaysia and Mauritius, allow him to bring Gurudeva's teachings into that language.
 He cultivates effective relationships with groups and individuals in many nations, facilitating their spiritual outreach with publications printed by Himalayan Academy.
 Kaivalyanathaswami's green thumb shows on retreat days when he plants, trims and tends the monastery gardens, especially our collection of coleus, which he crosses and grows from seed.